mozilla/mozillaclubs/README.md

 ## Participate on the Repo

-In this Repository Clubs leaders can find, share, comment and remix projects around Design resources and Teaching activities for Mozilla Clubs.
+In [this Repository](https://github.com/mozilla/mozillaclubs) Clubs leaders can find, share, comment and remix projects around Design resources and Teaching activities for Mozilla Clubs.

+These are the themes we're already working on.
+Feel free to add an issue in case you want to start a new one!

+Desing resources.
+[Club Guides.](https://github.com/mozilla/mozillaclubs/tree/master/designresources) Find design resources created by community members which you can use, remix and share.
+Images.
+Orientation for Mozilla Clubs.
+Teaching activities.